 Better fuel treatments will contain detergents that help clean the fuel system.
-Detergents form a polar bond with carbon and help pull it out of the fuel system and engine during the engine’s run process.
+Detergents form a bond with carbon and help pull it out of the fuel system and engine during the engine’s run process.
 Detergents can work both inside the fuel system and in the combustion chamber.
 There are two main types of detergents found in fuel treatments, one cleans up to the cylinder or intake valves and the other cleans into the combustion chamber.

 A good fuel treatment will not contain alcohol.
 Adding alcohol to ethanol-blended fuels only compounds the problems found with ethanol-blended fuels.
 Some alcohols are effective for use in “winter” fuel treatments and serve a valuable purpose in keeping fuel systems working in sub-zero temperatures.
-However, some companies use alcohol in an attempt to further solubilize moisture found in the fuel system and these fuel treatments should be avoided.
+However, some companies use alcohol to further solubilize moisture found in the fuel system and these fuel treatments should be avoided.